SEO For IT and Technology Companies in 2020: Your Ultimate Guide

 You can, for example, rank #1 on an unpopular keyword quite easily, but that won’t bring any value for your business since you won’t get any traffic, right?

-Instead, here are the common objectives of SEO:
+Instead, here are the common objectives of IT and technology SEO:

 - Organic Traffic: simply put, getting more people to click the content and visit your website.